Evil Mad Science

 Have you worked on electronics projects that bring together art and technology?
 Share your story at [email protected].

-Angela Rolls holds a Bachelor of Science in Communication Studies from Grand Valley State University and is the Managing Editor at Jameco Electronics.
+Angela Rolls holds a Bachelor of Science in Communication Studies from Grand Valley State University.
 Originally from Michigan, she currently resides in California's Silicon Valley.
 Her interests include animals, traveling, writing, science and photography.